Chloropyridine: Production

 Direct halogenation of pyridine with chlorine gas above 270 °C gives a mixture of 2-chloropyridine and 2,6-dichloropyridine.

 2- and 4-chloropyridine are prepared from the corresponding pyridinols using phosphoryl chloride.

 Uses

 Chloropyridines are important intermediates to pharmaceuticals and agrochemicals.
 A major use of 2-chloropyridine is the production of production of the fungicide pyrithione.
 Reaction of 4-chloropyridine with thioglycolic acid gives pyridylmercaptoacetic acid, a step in the production of cephalosporin antibiotics.

+4-Chloropyridine is a precursor to ofornine & besipirdine.